dpkg-i-foo-deb/libre-asi/database/scripts/README.md

 # Scripts
-This are the scripts used to create the Postgres database, they should be executed in the right order
+This scripts are only used for development, they're most likely constrainted to be executed on Postgres